wo984c/LinuxHosting/Readme.md

     a.
 Select the instance location (region)

-    a.
+    b.
 Pick Linux/Unix platform

-    a.
+    c.
 Select OS Only on the blueprint and then Ubuntu 16.04LTS

-    a.
+    d.
 Download the default private key from the SSH Key pair manager option so you can connect to your Lightsail instance

-    a.
+    e.
 Choose the lowest plan to get free-tier access

-    a.
+    f.
 Finally, name your instance and click create.

 ### _SSH into your server_

 1. Copy the private key downloaded on step 2.d. of the previous section to the .ssh/ directory under the default user's home directory and modify default permissions

     a.
 Change to user's home directory

     ```
     # cd ~
     ```

-a.
+    b.
 Check if .ssh/ directory exists

     ```
     # ls -la
     ```

-a.
+    c.
 If .ssh/ does not exists, create it

     ```
     # mkdir .ssh
     ```

-a.
+    d.
 Copy the private key file to .ssh/

     ```
     # cp <private_key_file> ~/<user_name>/.ssh/aws-key